keithrbennett/keithrbennett.github.io/blog/_posts/2019-04-14-boost-your-shell-scripting-with-ruby-and-rexe.md

 If source code is not specified, it will default to 'self', which is most likely useful only in a filter mode (-ml, -me, -mb).

-If there is an .rexerc file in your home directory, it will be run as Ruby code before processing the input.
+If there is a .rexerc file in your home directory, it will be run as Ruby code before processing the input.

 If there is a REXE_OPTIONS environment variable, its content will be prepended